Basic Guide: Artifacts Overview (Archive)

 Contrary to most other Sets, the Frost Set applies a [Freeze] debuff when the wearer is attacked by an enemy, not when the wearer attacks someone else.
 This means the Set is best used on Champions who are natural targets for the enemy team, such as those with [Provoke] or [Taunt] debuffs.
 It makes every attack from an enemy Champion a risk.

 Daze (4) - Grants the Champion a 25% chance of applying a [Sleep] debuff for 1 turn when attacking.
 Much like all crowd control debuffs, a Daze Set is useful on Champions with AoE skills.
 Sleep is different to other crowd control debuffs in that if a Champion under a [Sleep] debuff takes damage, they will lose the debuff.
 This means it’s often best to pair Champions wearing Daze Sets with others whose skills don’t do any direct damage, such as bombers.

-Immunity (4) – Applies a [Block Debuffs] buff on the wearer for 2 turns at the start of every Round.
-This is especially powerful in the Arena to make sure your Champions aren’t taken out of the game with an enemy team’s crowd control Champions, such as those with [Stun] debuffs.
+Immunity (4) - Applies a [Block Debuffs] buff on the wearer for 2 turns at the start of every Round.
+This is especially powerful in the Arena to make sure your Champions aren’t taken out of the game with an enemy team’s crowd control Champions, such as those with [Stun] debuffs - or even those with Turn Meter reduction.
 The Immunity Set adds a lot of safety to your team if you’re not sure your team is fast enough to get the first turn in battle.